yorkeccak/bio/README.md

 - **🐍 Advanced Analytics** - Execute Python code in secure Daytona sandboxes for statistical analysis, pharmacokinetic modeling, and custom calculations
 - **📊 Interactive Visualizations** - Beautiful charts and dashboards for clinical data
 - **🌐 Real-Time Intelligence** - Web search integration for breaking medical news
-- **🏠 Local AI Models** - Run with Ollama or LM Studio for unlimited, private queries using your own hardware
 - **🎯 Natural Language** - Just ask questions like you would to a colleague

 ## Key Features